 • people with BRCA1 and PALB2 mutations

 In particular, TNBC disproportionately affects non-Hispanic Black females.
-About 21% of the breast cancers that affect these individuals are triple-negative.
+About 21% of the breast cancers that affect these individuals are triple negative.
 The rate is double that of other racial and ethnic groups.
-Research shows that African American people are also nearly twice as likely to die of the disease.
+Research shows that African American people are also nearly twice as likely to die from the disease.

 A 2019 study found that roughly 40% of people with stage 1 to stage 3 TNBC will see their cancer return after standard treatment.
 The remaining 60% will have long-term survival without recurrence.